Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	6. Narrative indicator:  I don't want to talk about it.
 Whatever bad things people imagine here are probably on-point.
 This probably goes to a lot of the vilest fantasies of conservatives who think about sex too much.
 Mass drugging with aphrodisiacs would not be good for society's consent base.
 	7. Apologia:  Even if fully implemented, this technology stands out as one that gets better over time.
 As society adapts to the chemically augmented atmosphere, and as populations *subsequently stabilize*, the ultimate consequence is a public whose health and vigor is being very actively maintained.
 A fully adapted public will just use condoms more, and chemical contraceptives, and maybe even a heat cycle like my species had (which is a *great* population control tool, I recommend it highly) so that most sexuality is affectionate (off-cycle) rather than reproductive (on-cycle).
 	8. Narrative indicator:  The higher the population growth rate, the more vile this technology's implications are.
+	9. Apologia:  Although this looks like a hypersexual tech at every particular point and would only be likely to be popular among a hypersexual public, this preserves asexual genes and may eventually cause them to predominate.
+It just... scrubs out the evolutionary difference between sexual and asexual genes.
-	9. Bureaucratic waste analysis:  Yuck.
+	10. Bureaucratic waste analysis:  Yuck.
 Implementing the bureaucratic intervention on this has costs which go WAY beyond the administrative expense.
 This one wastes bureaucrats in the brutal sense, and it does so **right** at the outset.
 It promotes a sexually abusive culture that is likely to shock people into closed-minded dishonesty.
 The administrative expense of running the program is likely to be targeted for outsized levels of public intransigence and petty vandalism.
 While that injury *reduces* over time as society acclimates and rebuilds its sexual sanity, most of this game's dystopic technologies get progressively worse over time, so that by the time society fully adapts to *this* insult, other things will have gone catastrophic.
 The result is that more people suffer in whatever *other* dystopia has been built.
-	10. Utopic rating:  Special (Most of the technologies in this game rot over time due to administrative error, but this one starts out reeking and gets slowly better when neglected.)
+	11. Utopic rating:  Special (Most of the technologies in this game rot over time due to administrative error, but this one starts out reeking and gets slowly better under neglect.)
-	11. Public protection rating:  2/5  (This'd be 1/5 for public threat, but it does forgive some people who would otherwise be driven out of society.)
+	12. Public protection rating:  2/5  (This'd be 1/5 for public threat, but it does forgive some people who would otherwise be driven out of society.)
-	12. Technological smoothness:  3/5
+	13. Technological smoothness:  3/5
-	13. Technological extremophilia:  3/5
+	14. Technological extremophilia:  3/5
+	15. Stress/Boredom rating:  5/5 (Screaming)... at first.
+Declines gradually to 3/5 (Eustress)
-	14. Kind of person most protected:  ...
+	16. Kind of person most protected:  ...
+	17. Special categories:  Anti-Popular, Nightmare, Asexual
+	18. Conversion potential:  Unknown
 23. Adaptive Antipsychotics
 	1. Mechanism proposal:  Like with fertility drugs, this proposes drugging the water supply for the public's own good.
 Unlike with fertility drugs, it doesn't propose drugging the water supply for any purpose other than the public's *subjective* good.
 If done very excellently, this is... only barely an intrusion on the public's liberties.
 	2. Mechanism proposal:  This is likely to be pursued simultaneously to massive investments in public healthcare.
 It doesn't make sense to cure mental illness entirely through the water that people drink.
 It *might* make sense to research drugs that improve mental performance and then mass-administrate them.